 2. Set a brand theme & language

 Your website, advertisements, car listings, etc., should all have consistent language and design themes.
 This will also help increase brand retention among viewers.
+We suggest opting for an image editing service that automatically replaces the background of your car listing images, so you can have a uniform theme for your online inventory.

 3. Offer a complete omnichannel experience

 All channels of your dealership – desktop website, mobile website, smartphone app, and even physical dealership – should offer a unified experience to viewers.
-No matter which channel they visit, or even if they jump between different channels, your viewers will have a consistent experience throughout their car-buying journey.
+No matter which channel they visit, or even if they jump between different channels, your viewers will have a consistent experience throughout their car buying journey.

 4. Optimize your website for sale

 Your website shouldn’t just be a tool to showcase your inventory, but a tool for people to buy cars.
 Make the purchasing process as easy as possible – list the prices (and discounts, if available) upfront, capturing buyers’ attention.
 Offer easy finance options as well, to ensure that unprepared buyers don’t jump away from your website.
-Of course, you should provide people with the option to purchase online, complete with doorstep delivery.
+Of course, you should provide people the option to purchase online, complete with doorstep delivery.

 The above-mentioned convenience should also be available via in-app purchases.